-- This should give you medium-rare lamb.
-Though when cooking roast lamb in an air fryer it is best to check the temperature with a meat thermometer to ensure that it is cooked to your liking (medium-rare should be 140-150°F / 60-65°C).
+- This should give you medium lamb.
+Check the temperature with a meat thermometer to ensure that it is cooked to your liking [Note 1].
 Cook for additional 3 minute intervals if you prefer it more well done.

 - Remove roast lamb from air fryer, cover with kitchen foil and leave to rest for five minutes before serving (this allows the juices to reabsorb into the meat).

 - Medium should be 145°F / 63°C.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 181Total Fat: 11gSaturated Fat: 2gUnsaturated Fat: 0gCholesterol: 57mgSodium: 56mgCarbohydrates: 1gProtein: 18g